xyou365/Telegram-Invite-to-Channel-Group/README.md

 # Telegram-Invite-to-Channel-Group
-Invite more member into your (super) group using Telethon API.
+Invite more member into your Telegram (super) group using Telethon API.